Centers and Institutes

 - Invite collaboration among universities in the area.

-- Sponsor a music training school on Saturdays for middle and secondary students.
+- Sponsor & coordinate a Saturday music training school and a summer camp for middle

 with the New Orleans Jazz Orchestra (NOJO)